-Results on Table 15 show that the responses on the questionnaire for the experimental group registered a significantly overwhelming pass rate of (36 on 36) than for the control group (02 on 36).
-For problem solving, 2 students scored below 50% mark.
+Results on Table 15 show that the responses on the questionnaire for the experimental group registered a significantly overwhelming pass rate than for the control group.
+For creativity, all the students scored above 50% marks for the experimental group and 34 students scored below 50% marks for the control group.